Skip to content

 Plugin skills

 List skill directories in the manifest skills array.
-Those directories are added to the skill search roots.
+Each listed directory is added to MindRoom's skill search roots.
+Skill subdirectories must contain a SKILL.md file with YAML frontmatter (name, description, requirements).

 Hooks

-Plugins can ship typed event hooks for message enrichment, response transformation, lifecycle observation, tool call gating and observation, reactions, schedules, and custom events.
+Plugins can ship typed event hooks for message enrichment, response transformation, lifecycle observation, tool call gating, reactions, schedules, and custom events.
 See the Hooks page for full documentation including:

 • The @hook decorator and all parameters